paulh002/sdrberry/README.md

 This source code is still in development.
 Goal is to support Adalm pluto SDR, Radioberry, RTL-SDR, SDRPlay etc but it should also support other SDR receivers based on SoapySDR.
-Also the goal is to support optical encoder and support I2C / serial interface for bandpass filtering Currently it also supports basic BLE as controler input.
-I use a ESP32 as BLE server with a service for an optical encoder.
+Also the goal is to support optical encoder and support I2C / serial interface for bandpass filtering I use a ESP32 as CAT controler with a service for an optical encoder.
 Alternative a Contour Shuttle express can be used as rotary controler.

 To install you need to configure rasberry pi OS in text only mode, (switch off the GUI)